discordjs/guide/guide/popular-topics/canvas.md

 ### Basic image loading

-The end goal will be to display the user's avatar, username, and tag.
+The end goal will be to display the user's avatar and nickname.

 After importing the Canvas module and initializing it, you should load the images.
 With Canvas, you have to specify where the image comes from first, naturally, and then specify how it gets loaded into the actual Canvas using `context`, which you will use to interact with Canvas.